People cross country skiing with running dogs.

 In addition to the jobs and tax revenue, the economic impact of development at Chuitna includes its costs to other industries, and costs that are incurred through taxes and health care expenses.
 The sum of these costs and benefits is the project's "true cost."

 Some commercial fishermen who operate set-net fisheries in the area of the proposed landing and dock would be directly displaced by the development.
 The loss of aesthetic quality and possible pollution in the area has the potential to cause job loss for other commercial fishermen and tourism operators in the immediate area and in Cook Inlet as a whole.
 All mines are required to post a bond for cleanup of a mine site in case of environmental damages that occur after the mine is abandoned, or when a company is bankrupt.
 If these funds prove inadequate, taxpayers pay the expense (such as through the Superfund cleanup program).
-Taxpayers also pay the economic costs associated with many of the environmental and health impacts.
+Taxpayers also pay the hidden economic costs associated with many of the environmental and health impacts.

 History

 Interest in exploiting the resources in the Beluga Coal Fields has waxed and waned over the decades since the late 1960s, with the lease passing through a succession of corporate hands.
 A previous project design was evaluated in an Environmental Impact Statement (EIS) and permitted by most of the applicable state and federal regulatory programs in the early 1990s, but was abandoned due to a fall in coal prices In 2006, PacRim Coal submitted a new permit application to the EPA for water discharges from the proposed mine.
+The permit was approved, then invalidated in court.
 The EPA required PacRim to submit a Supplemental EIS for the Chuitna project.
 Scoping for the SEIS was completed in August 2006, but the final SEIS has not yet been produced, and the complete set of permit applications has not been filed.

 Current Status